How to Open an Australian Bank Account Online from Overseas

 ATM fees

-ATM fees can vary depending on who you bank with, but as all major banks operate networks of ATMs with no fees you should find it relatively easy to locate an ATM nearby which has no charge to pay.
+ATM fees can vary depending on who you bank with, but as major banks operate networks of ATMs with no fees you should find it relatively easy to locate an ATM nearby which has no charge to pay.
 This also means you'll have many more options beyond your own bank's ATM and you'll be able to withdraw your money for free.

 That being said, overseas withdrawals are likely to cost you so do check your account terms and conditions before you withdraw abroad.